 (new) COVID-19 RESPONSE UPDATE

 City staff continues to monitor and respond to the pandemic by participating in regular briefings and conference calls wi th partner agencies and issuing alerts and notifications regarding changes to the situation.
-On January 6, Los Angeles County Department of Public Health (LADPH) confirmed 30 new deaths and 37,215 new cases.
-Other key updates from the County’s COVID-19 Dashboard as of January 6, 2022 include the following:
+On December 20, Los Angeles County Department of Public Health (LADPH) confirmed 25 new deaths and 3,052 new cases of COVID-19.
+Other key updates from the County’s COVID-19 Dashboard as of December 20, 2021 include the following:

 The City will provide free virtual trainings to help seniors and at-risk adults be prepared for Public Safety Power Shutoffs (PSPS) on Thursday, January 13, 2022 at 3:30 PM.
 A free backup battery is available to participating Malibu residents who complete the training, a quiz and provide a copy of their photo ID.
 Limit one per household.
 The training is open to all, but the backup batteries are available only to residents who live within city limits.
 RSVP online for this free virtual training.
 If you have any questions or would like to schedule training for you neighborhood or community group, please email firstname.lastname@example.org.

 The City continues to offer its no-cost Home Ignition Zone Assessment Program for homeowners.
 The Fire Liaisons will visit your home and give you a checklist of simple, often inexpensive steps you can take to harden your home against flying embers, a major cause of homes igniting during wind-driven wildfires like the Woolsey Fire.
 To schedule an appointment or for help with wildfire preparedness, email Firesafety@malibucity.org or call 310-456-2489, ext.
 387 or visit the Fire Safety webpage.

 (NEW) Short-Term Rental Permit Program changes starting in 2022